 - Store your oat milk in the refrigerator for 2-3 days.
 Shake thoroughly before using.

-- *If you have a high powered blender and want your oat milk to remain thick, you can drink it without straining it.
+*If you have a high speed blender and want your oat milk to remain thick, you can drink it without straining it.

 Coming soon is a recipe for Homemade Bran Flakes that go perfectly with this Oat Milk!